Nikolay-Lysenko/sinethesizer/docs/instruments_creation.md

 Parameter | Description | Required
 :-------: | :---------: | :------:
-waveform | Form of wave; one of 'sine', 'square', 'triangle', 'sawtooth', 'white_noise', 'pink_noise', and 'brown_noise' | Yes amplitude_envelope_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/envelopes/registry.py) that takes parameters such as duration, velocity, and frame rate as inputs and returns amplitude [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) of output wave | Yes phase | Phase shift of a wave (in radians) | No amplitude_modulator | Parameters of a wave that modulates amplitude of original wave (see below) | No
+waveform | Form of wave; one of 'sine', 'sawtooth', 'square', 'triangle', 'white_noise', 'pink_noise', 'brown_noise', and 'karplus_strong' | Yes
+amplitude_envelope_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/envelopes/registry.py) that takes parameters such as duration, velocity, and frame rate as inputs and returns amplitude [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) of output wave | Yes phase | Phase shift of a wave (in radians) | No amplitude_modulator | Parameters of a wave that modulates amplitude of original wave (see below) | No